hyperknot/openfreemap/README.md

 - https://planet.openfreemap.com - full planet runs. index: [dirs](https://planet.openfreemap.com/dirs.txt), [files](https://planet.openfreemap.com/index.txt)
 - https://monaco.openfreemap.com - identical runs to the full planet, but only for Monaco area.
 Very tiny, ideal for development. index: [dirs](https://monaco.openfreemap.com/dirs.txt), [files](https://monaco.openfreemap.com/index.txt)

-### HTTPS certs

-The current HTTPS system is made to use long term Cloudflare origin certificates.
-The same certificates are uploaded to all the servers.
-This is only possible because CF certs are valid for 15 years.

-Once Load Balancing on CF is working, next step will be to integrate Let's Encrypt.
-If you know how to do this, please comment in the Discussions.

 ### Domains and Cloudflare

 The project has two domains: .org and .com.
 Currently, both are on Cloudflare.